eggy03/PaperTrailBot/README.md

 ### Step 1: Get Required Secrets

-You will need four environment variables to run the bot:
+You will need the following environment variables to run the bot:

 | Variable         | Description                                                                                              |
 | ---------------- | -------------------------------------------------------------------------------------------------------- |